mate-academy/jv-program-common-mistakes/project/clean_up_taxi_service.md

 12. Remove mentions of mate from pom.xml.
 13. Replace real values with stubs in ConnectionUtil.
 14. We recommend you to install this [plugin](https://chrome.google.com/webstore/detail/grammarly-for-chrome/kbfnbcaeplbcioakkpcpgfkobkghlhen?hl=en), especially if your level English isn't quite high, to decrease amount of possible errors during the writing of Readme.
+15. Check all you dao classes and rename all string variables with a query and PreparedStatement objects to just "query" and "statement' because their context is already indicated in the method name.